-Where an applicant proposes using an on-street parking bay that is not adjacent to another business and/or occupier, Council may consider if the outcome would benefit the streetscape and general community.
-This will be considered on a case-by-case basis.
+Where an applicant proposes using an on-street parking bay that is not adjacent to anther business and/or occupier, Council may consider if the outcome would benefit the streetscape and general community.
+Council will consider on a case-by-case basis.